williamaredal/LuxAI-S2/README.md

       Here one light bot is assigned as miner, while rest follows, and charges during daytime, and transfers M power forwards to mining bot.
       The mining bot transfers ore towards factory tile, and supporting bots towards factory, if bot is on coordinate towards factory.
       If no bot can recieve, the light bot starts moving towards factory to drop off ore (it has ore greater than free cargo space)
 [X]
+* TODO Look over all sorts for tiles to ensure they look for the closest tiles the right way [X]